amanzi/amanzi/doc/input_spec/AmanziNativeSpecV3.rst

 * `"pressure`" [list] Dirichlet boundary condition, a pressure is prescribed on a surface region.

 * `"mass flux`" [list] Neumann boundary condition, an outward mass flux is prescribed on a surface region.
-  This is the default boundary condtion.
+  This is the default boundary condition.
 If no condition is specified on a mesh face, zero flux boundary condition is used implicitly.

 * `"static head`" [list] Dirichlet boundary condition, the hydrostatic pressure is prescribed on a surface region.